lzcdr/bytesnap/README.md

+# This is python-based project generator for Bytesnap RPC Framework.

 # Bytesnap RPC Framework

 Bytesnap RPC is a lightweight RPC (Remote Procedure Call) framework based on C++ Boost.Asio, designed to simplify communication between distributed systems.
 It utilizes Python to generate C++ source code from a custom Interface Definition Language (IDL) file, making it easier to define and implement remote interfaces.